Protect Your Family on the Road

 • Never, ever, use a person in a wheelchair to hold people’s coats or set your drink on their desktop.
 (Surprisingly enough, some people do these things.)

-No matter how a person’s catastrophic injury occurred, sensitivity and respect is crucial in our interactions with people with disabilities, just as it is with everyone else we encounter.
+No matter how a person’s catastrophic injury occurred, sensitivity and respect are crucial in our interactions with people with disabilities, just as it is with everyone else we encounter.

 Sgt.
 Todd May Killed in DUI Car Accident/Jerod Green Trial